ckaestne/seaibib/README.md

 > Teaching approach to illustrate the conflicting requirements in fairness discussions, using personas and checklists on recidivism data.

+Srivastava, Megha, Hoda Heidari, and Andreas Krause. "[Mathematical notions vs. human perception of fairness: A descriptive approach to fairness for machine learning](https://dl.acm.org/doi/abs/10.1145/3292500.3330664)."
+In *Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining*, pp. 2459-2468.
+2019.

+> Adaptive survey design to elicit fairness preferences between competing fairness notions with a few questions.
+Interesting strategy to elicit scenario-specific fairness requirements from non-technical stakeholders.

 ## 6. Software Architecture and Design

 *Design of machine-learning pipelines, and more importantly design of systems that use machine learning components.
 How does one integrate such a component in the rest of the system?
 For example, how to design the system anticipating that the model will make wrong predictions eventually?*